The Red Room is committed to creating work that challenges the Status Quo.

 “a morality play of our times.
 Go to be challenged.
 You may be uncomfortable but you may experience theatre as a potentially life changing experience.”

-Meanwhile the Okios project that focused on Poitics, Ecology and Economics won awards through its centerpiece creation of the Jellyfish Theatre, The UK’s first and only full functioning theatre made entirely from recycled materials.
+Meanwhile the Okios Project that focused on Politics, Ecology and Economics won awards through its centrepiece creation of the Jellyfish Theatre, the UK’s first and only fully functioning theatre made entirely from recycled materials.
 (Click here for more info…)

-Our innovative series of platforms has tackled the human right crisis for LGBT people in Africa, The future of feminism, the war in Iraq and an urgent performance inspired debate about the RIOTS London.
+Our innovative series of platforms has tackled the human rights crisis for LGBT People in Africa, The Future of Feminism, The War in Iraq and an urgent performance inspired debate about the London Riots.

-The Red Room was created in 1995 by Lisa Goldman and Emma Schad converting a derelict room above the (then) derelict Lion and Unicorn pub in Kentish Town.
+The Red Room was founded in 1995 by Lisa Goldman and Emma Schad converting a derelict room above the (then) derelict Lion and Unicorn pub in Kentish Town.
 In our first extraordinary year we premiered 12 new plays by new and more established writers.
 The Red Room appointed Topher Campbell as artistic director in 2007 and film subsequently became a key focus of the company.
 In 2015, Topher Campbell stepped down as Artistic Director.
-The current team also includes Associate Artists and Producers such as Bryan Savery, Zoe Lafferty, Christopher Rodriguez, Anders Lustgarten, Shabnam Shabazi, Steff O’Driscoll, Roy Alexandar Weise: Assistant Director and Debo Adebayo: Digital & Marketing Manager.
+The current team also includes Associate Artists and Producers such as Bryan Savery, Zoe Lafferty, Christopher Rodriguez, Anders Lustgarten, Shabnam Shabazi, Steff O’Driscoll, Roy Alexandar Weise, Dean Atta and Debo Adebayo: Digital & Marketing Manager.

 - The Shorewatcher’s House Sunspots, People on the River and Stealing Souls by Judy Upton, Methuen